 A very reasonable drive from Green Bay or the Fox Cities, The Governor Earl Peshtigo River State Forest is a great location to plan your next family day trip or camping adventure!
 This 12,400-acre forest encompasses some of the most beautiful segments of the Peshtigo River in Oconto and Marinette counties.
-A favorite destination of paddlers, anglers, and hikers alike, the Governor Earl Peshtigo River State Forest is a breathtaking destination for you and your family to enjoy in every season.
+A favorite destination of paddlers, anglers, and hikers alike, the Governor Earl Peshtigo River State Forest is an ideal destination for you and your family to enjoy in every season.

 As you travel north along Interstate 41 just north of Green Bay, you’ll pass right by Suamico, and a stop at the NEW Zoo and Adventure Park is an absolute must!